dailytutorfor.you

 3. Complexity Reduction - Simplicity as the main goal

-4. Evidence over Claims - Verify before declaring success
+4. Evidence over Claims - Verify before claiming success

 Architecture Overview